 - Parallel state machines can be explicitly synchronized with a language element (similarly as parallel branches in Sequential Function Charts).
 This often occurring operation can also be defined in Statecharts or in Lucid Synchrone state machines but only indirectly with appropriate conditions on transitions. - Modelica blocks can be used as states.
-They might contain clocked or clocked discretized continuoustime equations (in the latter case, the equations are integrated between the previous and the next clock tick, if the corresponding state is active).
+They might contain clocked equations.
+If the equations are discretized, they are integrated between the previous and the next clock tick, if the corresponding state is active.